juseg/alps/articles/erosion/response-referee2.md

 > cover (0.3 ± 0.1 mm s.l.e., Farinotti et al. 2019).
 This peak applies to the
 > ‘Koppes’ and ‘Herman’ erosion laws, but not to ‘Humphrey’ and ‘Cook’ laws
 > which give very broad maxima for s.l.e.
 10-30 cm (Fig. 7 k & l).
+>
+>   [\*That stage can be approximated by pausing the first erosion
+>    rates video around 99 ka and 13 ka.
+The three videos are strongly
+>    recommended!]

 Thank you for pointing this out.
-We are not confident that this result is significant.
-The situation you describe occurs, for instance, during much of MIS~5 (Fig. 2) and can be visualized in the animations.
+However, we are not confident that this result is significant.
+The situation you describe occurs, for instance, during much of MIS~5 (Fig. 2) and can be visualized in the animations (as you noted).
 During such periods, glaciers are steep and only a few grid cells in width.
-Their velocities and thus computed erosion rates may be overestimated by the limiting horizontal resolution and the shallow-ice physics (Imhof et al., 2019).

 Increasing ice volume yields the build-up of less steep and thus slower-flowing valley glaciers.
 Decreasing ice volume yields to (roughly) equally steep but smaller glaciers.
 In the case of non-linear erosion laws ('Koppes' and 'Herman' laws), both yield a decrease of erosion volume, hence the local peak in erosion volume.
+However, we would rather not include this as a result as the modelled glacier velocities for such situations are unreliable due to the limiting horizontal resolution and the shallow-ice physics.
+This latter fact was highlighted in a new passage in the section on the "age of the glacial landscape".
+Also including suggestions from reviewer #1, the new passage reads as follow:

+    The validity of the model results at high elevation is discussable.
+    Cristalline massifs such as the Ecrins, Gran Paradiso, Monte Rosa, Aare, Ötztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
+However, the computation of glacier flow velocities on such steep surfaces is strongly limited by the model horizontal resolution of 1\,km, the shallow-ice glacier flow physics (Imhof et al., 2019), and PISM's current mass-conservation heuristics (Imhof, 2021).
+Besides, bergschrund (rimaye) processes likely to dominate interglacial cirque erosion at such altitudes (Sanders et al., 2012) are not captured by the velocity-based glacier erosion power-laws.

-We now emphasize this uncertainty in several of our plots by using hatches over areas of limited glacier cover, documented in the figure captions.
+TODO: also emphasize this uncertainty in several of our plots by using hatches over areas of limited glacier cover, documented in the figure captions?

 > As the comment (lines 221-222) on erosion distribution during advance,
 > retreat and maxima is of great interest, it would be useful to illustrate
 > this with three maps of potential erosion during each of these types of
 > phase.

-Figure 4 was reworked to include a map of Rhine glacier modelled erosion rates at 36 ka, corresponding to the last marjor advance phase before the LGM and with somewhat similar extent to the deglacial state of 16 ka.
-This also corresponds to the topographic profiles shown on Fig. 8.
+Thank you.
+Figure 4 was reworked to include a map of Rhine glacier modelled erosion rates at 36 ka, corresponding to the last major advance phase before the LGM and with a similar extent to the deglacial stage of 16 ka.
+This also corresponds to the topographic profiles shown on Fig. 8 and thus seems more appropriate in hindsight.

+TODO: also include complete maps as a supplement?

 > I find no mention of lithology, rock type, geology, resistance or erodibility
 > (excluding that citing Herman on line 56).
 This omission of half the erosion